By Felicia Levy, LCSW

 - Have you been diagnosed with PTSD yet have not been able to feel better?

 Please keep in mind, this blog describes a very abbreviated explanation of EMDR and how the process works.
 For additional information, you can also refer to the best selling book: Getting Past Your Past: Take Control of Your Life With Self-Help Techniques from EMDR Therapy by: Francine Shapiro.

-Should you have any additional questions, please don’t hesitate to reach out to speak with a therapist.
+Should you have any additional questions, please don’t hesitate to reach out to us here at InnerVoice Psychotherapy & Consultation in Chicago, IL or Skokie, IL to speak with a therapist.